Retirement RV Living – How It Is Like and What to Expect

 - Fuel Costs

 - Many know that when you’re on the wheels, you are going to be using a fair bit of fuel.
 For some, not a problem.
 However, RV’s can expect about 10-20 MPG and this can drain through a person’s funds very quickly.
 Plan your route, make a fuel budget and stick to it.
+But remember, nowadays new electric RVs are produced too.
+So you may save huge money on fuel with such type of vehicle.

 Full/Part Time RV Living